Mental health problems are as common among students as they are in the general population.

 At all UK universities, you have the opportunity to apply for a Disabled Students' Allowance (DSA).

-Your mental health adviser can help you apply for a DSA, but you will need to provide evidence of a long-term mental health condition.
+Your mental health adviser can help you apply for the DSA, but you will need to provide evidence of a long-term mental health condition.

 The DSA pays for: